NVIDIA/framework-reproducibility/doc/d9m/README.md

 ## Myths About Determinism

-"You just have to set the seeds"
+MYTH: "You just have to set the seeds"

-False.
-Setting the seeds (which means reproducibly resetting) the various pseudo-random number generators in a software system is necessary but not necessarily sufficient to obtain deterministic functionality.
+FACT: Setting the seeds (which means reproducibly resetting) the various pseudo-random number generators in a software system is necessary but not necessarily sufficient to obtain deterministic functionality.
 In deep learning frameworks, it is often also necessary to have available and selectable